Becoming You With Julie

 Blend until smooth and creamy

-Blend on high until smooth and pourable.
+Blend on high until the banana milk is completely smooth and pourable.

 Adjust to taste & serve